-71. The person or entity in charge of the Macao International Airport or the Macao Heliport shall cause the respective aerodrome or heliport, and all air navigation facilities provided thereat, to be available for use by aircraft registered in any State or Territory on the same terms and conditions as those set for use by a Macao registered aircraft.
+71. The person or entity in charge of any aerodrome in Macao that is open to public use shall cause the respective aerodrome or heliport, and all air navigation facilities provided thereat, to be available for use by aircraft registered in any State or Region on the same terms and conditions as those set for use by a Macao registered aircraft.